Janice J Eng: Early life and education

-Janice Eng was born in 1963.
-She earned her undergraduate degree at the University of British Columbia (UBC) with a combined degree in physical therapy and occupational therapy before moving to Ontario and enrolling at the University of Toronto for her MSc in Biomedical Engineering.
-Upon earning her Master's degree, she completed her doctorate in kinesiology at the University of Waterloo and returned to British Columbia for her post-doctoral training in Neurophysiology at Simon Fraser University.
+Eng was born in 1963.
+She earned her undergraduate degree at the University of British Columbia (UBC) before moving to Ontario and enrolling at the University of Toronto for her MSc in Biomedical Engineering.
+Upon earning her Master's degree, she completed her doctorate in Kinesiology at the University of Waterloo and returned to British Columbia for her post-doctoral training in Neurophysiology at Simon Fraser University.